maliahavlicek/what2do2day/README.md

 Ideally once business accounts are set up, then there would be admin functions to delete places that have been flagged as business in poor standing or who have not hosted an event in a specified amount of time or places.

-Create, Read and Update functionality for the Events table is housed in the [what2do2day/places/controllers.py](what2do2day/places/controllers.py) file.
+Create, Read, Update, and Delete functionality for the Places table is housed in the [what2do2day/places/controllers.py](what2do2day/places/controllers.py) file.
 #### Reviews
 Reviews are one of the simpler user objects on the site that requires user input for creation, but it's data structure is quite a bit more complex than the user entry form: